Pre-departure guide for international students

 7.3 Work permit

-Every year, over 94,000 foreign workers enter Canada to temporarily alleviate skills shortages.
+Every year thousands of foreign workers enter Canada to temporarily alleviate skills shortages.
 Immigration, Refugees and Citizenship Canada (IRCC) and Employment and Social Development Canada (ESDC) ensure that these workers will support economic growth in Canada.
 In most cases, you must have a valid work permit to work in Canada.

 These steps must be followed before you apply for a work permit: